sequws/MyStarterProjects/README.md

 # MyStarterProjects
-Projects with frameworks, libraries to save time when you start a new project
+Projects with frameworks, libraries to save time when you start something new.

 ### WpfPrismMahAppsTemplate